qdm12/gluetun/README.md

 - Golang binary to setup the container at start, and:
   - Mix logs of unbound, tinyproxy, shadowsocks and openvpn together somehow
   - support other VPN providers
+  - Use google's nftables to manage firewall in Go
 - Maybe use `--inactive 3600 --ping 10 --ping-exit 60` as default behavior
 - Try without tun